Psychiatric Services

 - Collaboration: Recommendations may be made to the patient, their GP, or other health professionals, and changes are implemented with the patient’s agreement.

 - Formal Documentation: The entire process—including problems identified, goals set, actions taken, and follow-up—is formally documented to ensure transparency and continuity of care.
+The report will be sent to your GP to manage your medication.

 - Psychiatric Consultation